 Quercetin has been looked at for more than just its antioxidant properties.
 More recently, there’s been a lot of talk and emerging research on its roles as an anti-aging supplement, albeit one that’s different from other anti-aging supplements like NMN and berberine.
+It may also present anti-cancer, anti-inflammatory, and anti-viral capabilities which we are now just learning more about.

 (And if you’re looking for anti-aging supplements, you can also check out our guides on the best NMN supplements and the best berberine supplements.)